AndrewNovikof/omnipay-sberbank/README.md

 # Refund for an order payment

-More about this request you'll see in Sberbank official [documentation](https://developer.sberbank.ru/acquiring-api-rest-requests2pay/#acq-rest-4) or in our source code
+More about this request you'll see in Sberbank official [documentation -> item 4](https://developer.sberbank.ru/doc/v1/acquiring/rest-requests2pay) or in our source code

 For this request, the funds will be returned to the payer on the specified order.
 The request will end with an error if the funds for this order were not written off.
 The system allows you to return funds more than once, but in total no more than the original amount of write-off.